MK2112/minicorpus/Readme.md

 The reproduction process is split across three chapters.<br>
 Files belonging to these chapters are prefixed with `01_`, `02_`, and `03_` respectively.<br>
-Jupyter Notebooks are added for each chapter for documentation and to guide you through the process.
+Jupyter Notebooks are added for each chapter for documentation and guidance.

 - Chapter `01` is concerned with downloading The Pile Deduplicated and the original MiniPile (for comparison).
 Be sure to have enough disk space available.
     - The guide is available in the Jupyter Notebook `01_get_piles.ipynb`.
-- Chapter `02` is concerned with training a [Pythia](https://arxiv.org/abs/2304.01373) [160M](https://huggingface.co/EleutherAI/pythia-160m) model on the original MiniPile and benchmarking it with the [EleutherAI LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness).
+- Chapter `02` regards training a [Pythia](https://arxiv.org/abs/2304.01373) [160M](https://huggingface.co/EleutherAI/pythia-160m) model on the original MiniPile and benchmarking it with the [EleutherAI LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness).
     - The guide is available in the Jupyter Notebook `02_eval_160M.ipynb`.
-- Chapter `03` is concerned with reproducing MiniPile from scratch.
+- Chapter `03` is about reproducing MiniPile from scratch.
 This includes embedding The Pile Deduplicated, clustering the embeddings, and sampling a MiniPile from the clusters in accordance with the [original paper](https://arxiv.org/abs/2304.08442).

 The reproduction of MiniPile was successful.
-However, our reproduction had to make multiple assumptions and compromises:
+However, our reproduction had to make compromises:
 1. Embedding with E5-Large was replaced with E4-Base-4k, which was smaller and faster, but reported to perform worse than E5-Large representation-wise.
-We addressed this by raising the context size from 512 tokens to 1024 tokens.
+We addressed this by raising the context window from 512 tokens to 1024 tokens.
-2. Step count for learning rate scheduling was not reported, but was scaled to 1024 based on the original dataset's size, intending a most immediate comparability.
-3. Cluster exclusion was done manually, as per paper, and while we found and excluded the exact same amount of clusters and the same clusters listed as examples, differences in cluster selection might have occured.
+2. Cluster exclusion was done manually, as per paper, and while we found and excluded the exact same amount of clusters and the same clusters described as examples, differences in cluster selection may have occured.

-While it wasn't intended, the reproduction dataset showed improvements regarding the perplexity scores on the Lambada (Standard + OpenAI) benchmarks, HellaSwag and ARC-Challenge of up to 2.23%.
+The reproduction dataset showed improvements, and therefore deviations, regarding the perplexity scores on the Lambada (Standard + OpenAI) benchmarks, HellaSwag and ARC-Challenge of at most 2.23%.

 ## Improving the MiniPile Pipeline, Practically